Florida State Fair: History

 In 1904, the South Florida Fair Association was formed and plans for a new exhibition were proposed.
 The fair was founded as the South Florida Fair in downtown Tampa and renamed the Mid-Winter Festival a few years later.
 The name finally changed to the present Florida State Fair in 1915.
-The World Wars cancelled the fairs in 1918 & 1942-1945.
+The World Wars cancelled the fairs in 1918 and 1942-1945.

 In 1975, the Florida Legislature created the Florida State Fair Authority and designated the yearly event in Tampa as the official Florida State Fair.
 By 1977, the first fair was held at its current location, at the intersection of Interstate 4 and U.S. Highway 301 in unincorporated Hillsborough County.

 Fair events

 The Florida State Fair also includes competitions in crafts such as fine arts and agricultural competitions.
 Entries are judged and ribbons awarded.
 2009 saw new additions to the state fair, including a live shark exhibit and a mechanical rodeo.